Trial field key to the species of BIRD'S NEST FUNGI in the Pacific Northwest

 12. found here according to Judy Roger, pers. comm.

-13. included in Fungi of California at www.mykoweb.com
+13. included in Fungi of California www.mykoweb.com

 14. found here according to V.S.
 Smith; Harold Brodie, ibid., implies common here